Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

     - boolean
     - Determines what should happen if visitor traffic exceeds the pool size.
 When true, the RingPool will reserve one phone number for "overflow" and apply it to any additional visitors.
 When false, the destination phone number will not be replaced on the website.

       This field can be passed with a value of true or false when creating a RingPool.
-If updating a RingPool, the field may be only be provided if the value is the same as when it was created (i.e. no change).
+If updating a RingPool, the field may only be provided if the value is the same as when it was created (i.e. no change).
 If trying to change the value on an update request, the request will fail.

       If not passed when creating a new RingPool, the RingPool will be created using the default setting of true.